bhaisahab-rdx/chickfarmss/nowpayments_integration_guide.md

    - Check IPN signature validation in `server/routes-nowpayments.ts`
    - Verify transaction processing logic in payment handler
    - Check database connection and transaction records
+   - Ensure NOWPayments webhook endpoints are correctly set up

+4. **Automated Payment Processing Not Working**
+   - Verify the IPN Secret key is correctly configured in environment variables
+   - Check server logs for IPN callback validation errors
+   - Ensure the NOWPayments IPN callback status is set to "Active" in the dashboard
+   - Verify that the processIPNNotification function in server/services/nowpayments.ts is working properly

 ## API Reference